 I completed an MSc in English Local History with Oxford University in 2011.
 Course work included elite kinship, culture and community, sources in the medieval and early modern periods, and crime and punishment with fascinating studies of female convicts sent to Australia.
 I studied the impact of transport systems on late Georgian Berkhamsted for my dissertation.
 You can find information and links on the Local History pages.

 Now retired and spending several weeks each year in Portugal, I’m still researching and writing about Berkhamsted local history.
-The Society’s last project was a book about the young men who died in WWI and their families on the home front, which we published in time for the centenary of Armistice Day in 2018.
+The Society’s last project featured the young men who died in WWI and their families on the home front, two books that we published in time for the centenary of Armistice Day in 2018.